Philadelphia to Chicago train

 Which train should you take from Philadelphia to Chicago?

-2 train services operate from Philadelphia, Pennsylvania to Chicago, Illinois.
+2 train services operate from Philadelphia to Chicago.
 Amtrak usually has more trains scheduled, with 6 trips per day.
 That said, it's still worth comparing the prices and trip durations:

 The Amtrak Cardinal is a long distance passenger rail service from New York to Chicago, connecting a total of 31 cities.
 As one of Amtrak's most scenic train routes, the Cardinal is a popular train line connecting the Northeast to the Southeast, and offers top-notch comfort thanks to its seats with extra legroom, free WiFi, power outlets, and snacks available for purchase in the Cardinal Café.
 There are usually 1 Cardinal trips from Philadelphia to Chicago per day, with an average trip length of 26 hours and 45 minutes.